mcneto/onlinecourse_project/README.md

 Authentication with Devise
 - Basic authenticatation using Devise.
-- Add extra fields to Sign Up Form and Edit Function
+- Add extra fields to Sign Up Form and Edit Function.

 Authorisation
 - Implements role using both Devise and Pundit.
 - Use Role to manage how users interacts with group and course model.
 (View, Edit, Delete)

 Others
-- Get User Data from Devise and Delete function by only Instructor Role
+- Get User Data from Devise and Delete function by only Instructor Role.

 Not yet completed:
 - Subscribe to course and assign users to each group.